wultra/react-native-powerauth-mobile-sdk/docs/Biometry-Setup.md

 ### iOS

-On iOS, you have to provide `PA2KeychainConfiguration` object with `linkBiometricItemsToCurrentSet` parameter set to `YES` and use that configuration for the `PowerAuth` object configuration:
+On iOS, you have to provide `PowerAuthKeychainConfiguration` object with `linkBiometricItemsToCurrentSet` parameter set to `YES` and use that configuration for the `PowerAuth` object configuration:

 ```objc
 // Get the React Native bridge module